Dreaming, Vol. 6, No. 2, 1996

 In many situations reviewed above we have been able to discern a dominant emotion or an emotional concern fairly easily from the content of the dream without obtaining a great deal of background information and associations to the dream; but of course, this is not always possible.
 Using our image of a storm at sea, we have looked at situations where there are large waves and perturbations on the surface, where there is one fairly clear "storm" at work.
 Often the sea may already be fairly calm without a great deal of storm activity or there may be a number of minor storms in a number of different places, and in such situations the processes we have discussed are difficult to discern.
 Indeed there has been some laboratory research attempting to relate dream content to students' "current concerns" generally asking judges to match dream content and concerns on a blind basis (see Roussy, et. al. 1996 for a review and a recent study).
 The results have often been negative or unconvincing.
 However the concerns elicited in such studies deal with plans for the coming weekend, making money at part-time jobs, etc. These concerns are relatively minor and I am not certain they contain much "powerful emotion" or "emotional concern" to be contextualized.
 The students may have in fact had more important emotional concerns such as "how can I escape the influence of my powerful mother (or father or background) and finally become a person on my own?" but may have been unaware of these and/or not encouraged to think of them by the conditions of the study.
 In a human being with an intact central nervous system, I believe it is impossible for there to be no emotional concerns whatever.
 More likely, there may often be a number of active concerns, with no one of them so dominant as to single-handedly guide the formation of the striking dream images we saw after trauma.
 This is where various techniques of interpretation are useful.
 One can associate to each element of the dream as Freud suggests.
 One can amplify certain images as per Jung or use any number of interpretive techniques all of which will usually lead to emotional concerns of the dreamer.
 I have little question that dreaming in this sense is the " royal road to the unconscious"; I am not convinced, however, that every dream is basically the fulfillment of a wish although in many cases a wish can indeed be found within a dominant emotional concern.

 In any case, I believe we can see dreams after trauma as a paradigm: the same processes occur all the time though less clearly discernable.
-Dreams make cross-connections—to distribute excitation or smooth out the net—guided by a powerful emotion (in the simplest cases) or, more commonly, an emotional concern.
+Dreams make cross-connections -- to distribute excitation or smooth out the net -- guided by a powerful emotion (in the simplest cases) or, more commonly, an emotional concern.
 In the clearest cases, after trauma, the dreams need little interpretation to discover the emotional concern.
 As we move to less dramatic situations, with smaller disturbances in the net and multiple emotional concerns, it is harder to see what is going on and some form of interpretation is helpful.

 So far, I have suggested that dreams make connections more widely, more broadly, than waking and that the connections are guided by emotion.
 Dreams contextualize emotion.
 But what form do these connections or contextualizations take?
 Obviously they do not, or very rarely, take the form of verbal narratives or mathematical formulas.
 Though we are often forced to work with verbal dream reports, we need to keep in mind that these are only attempts to render the dream experience in a preservable and reproducible form.
-What is experienced generally is images and usually—at least in sighted persons—visual/spatial images in motion.
+What is experienced generally is images and usually -- at least in sighted persons -- visual/spatial images in motion.
 The dream-world looks very much like the waking world.
 The visual/spatial form of dreams is a fascinating problem in its own right; for instance, David Foulkes and his associates (1971) have studied in detail how the visual/spatial imagery of dreaming develops gradually in children at about the same time such imagery develops in waking life.

-I do not consider it surprising that dreaming takes the form of moving visual/spatial imagery because basically that is what’s there.
+I do not consider it surprising that dreaming takes the form of moving visual/spatial imagery because basically that is all there is.
 The nets in our minds are made of units and connection weights, which we cannot directly see or experience, but which represent the ability to construct, or approximately reconstruct, a visual/spatial "reality".
 This view derives from the basic parameters of distributed processing: memory is not facsimile but reconstitution.
 It is also consistent with work from a totally different direction: Antonio Damasio (1994), based on his clinical neurological work with brain-damaged patients speaks of knowledge as embodied in "dispositional representations".
 "What 'dispositional representations' hold in their commune of synapses is not a picture per se, but a means to reconstitute a picture."